210215-USF-NET/Angeleen_Abesamis-P0/README.md

 # Functionality:

-add a new customer
+add a new customer --DONE

-search customers by name
+search customers by name --DONE

-display details of an order
+display details of an order --DONE

-place orders to store locations for customers
+place orders to store locations for customers --DONE

-view order history of customer
+view order history of customer --DONE

 view order history of location

 view location inventory

-The customer should be able to purchase multiple products
+The customer should be able to purchase multiple products --DONE

-Order histories should have the option to be sorted by date (latest to oldest and vice versa) or cost (least expensive to most expensive)
+Order histories should have the option to be sorted by date (latest to oldest and vice versa) or cost (least expensive to most expensive) --DONE

 The manager should be able to replenish inventory